83rd Guards Rifle Division: Vitebsk-Orsha Offensive

 General Galitskiy decided to launch his main attack along the highway to Minsk on a sector from Ostrov Yurev to Kirieva.
 The immediate objective was to break through the German defense and pave the way for the 2nd Guards Tank Corps to seize the line of the Orshitsa River by the end of the first day.
-8th Guards Corps, in the Army's center, would attack the sector from Osintroi to Slepin towards Zabezhnitsa, seize a line from outside Brokhovskie to Height 172.3 (2 km west of Zabezhnitsa), and then develop its offensive towards Selekta.
+The 8th Guards Corps, in the Army's center, would attack the sector from Osintroi to Slepin towards Zabezhnitsa, seize a line from outside Brokhovskie to Height 172.3 (2 km west of Zabezhnitsa), and then develop its offensive towards Selekta.

-Along with the other first-echelon divisions of its Front, the 83rd Guards prepared a forward battalion to take part in a reconnaissance in force which was conducted through the afternoon and evening of June 22, supported by a 25-minute artillery preparation.
+Along with the other first-echelon divisions of its Front, the 83rd Guards prepared a forward battalion to take part in a reconnaissance in force, which was conducted through the afternoon and evening of June 22, supported by a 25-minute artillery preparation.
 While the main purpose of this reconnaissance was to uncover the German fire system, seizing their forward defenses was a secondary goal.
-While the battalions of 5th Army to the north had considerable success in this regard those of 11th Guards Army generally failed, including that of the division.
-Following an intensive artillery and airstrike preparation the Front's main offensive began at 0900 hours on June 23.
-The 8th and 36th Guards Corps encountered fierce resistance from the 78th Assault Division and other German units and through the day only advanced 2 km.
-As a result, the 2nd Guards Tanks remained in its jumping-off positions.
-At 0850 hours on June 24, following a 40-minute artillery preparation the 11th Guards Army resumed its offensive.
-While 8th and 16th Guards Corps advanced as much as 14 km during the day, 36th Corps had still not cleared a path for the commitment of 2nd Guards Tanks and soon became caught up in the fighting for Orsha.
+While the battalions of 5th Army to the north had considerable success in this regard, those of 11th Guards Army generally failed, including that of the division.
+Following an intensive artillery and airstrike preparation, the Front's main offensive began at 0900 hours on June 23.
+The 8th and 36th Guards Corps encountered fierce resistance from the 78th Assault Division and other German units and only advanced 2 km through the day.
+As a result, the 2nd Guards Tank Corps remained in its jumping-off positions.
+At 0850 hours on June 24, following a 40-minute artillery preparation, the 11th Guards Army resumed its offensive.
+While 8th and 16th Guards Corps advanced as much as 14 km during the day, the 36th Corps had still not cleared a path for the commitment of the 2nd Guards Tank Corps, and soon became caught up in the fighting for Orsha.